Best methods for attracting and retaining talented employees

 Offer competitive salaries

-In this regard, it’s crucial to have a clear understanding of the average employee salaries in your industry.
+In this regard, it’s crucial to understand the average employee salaries in your industry.

 At the same time, a high salary isn’t the only way you can compensate your employees.